Adamya-Gupta/HomeServer-Guide/README.md

 <br>

 >[!TIP]
->Turn on STORAGE TEMPLATE ENGINE from settings, If you want your photos should be organised in proper folder instead of some random order of encryption.
+>Turn on `STORAGE TEMPLATE ENGINE` from settings, If you want your photos should be organised in proper folder instead of some random order of encryption.
 ><img src="Screenshots/strg_engn.png">

+---

 ### Step9: Post installation steps/ Further scope of advancement
 - AI Server: Can setup `OpenWebUI` with `Ollama` LLM models to have your own chatbot running on your own server.
 - Ebook Server: Using [Calibre-Web](https://github.com/janeczku/calibre-web) (Open Source alternative to kindle)
-- Automatic torrent Downloads using Prowlrr Sonarr Radarr etc: <br>
+- Automatic torrent Downloads using Prowlarr, Sonarr, Radarr etc: <br>
   https://zerodya.net/self-host-jellyfin-media-streaming-stack/
 <img src="Screenshots/trnt_rf.png">